Becoming a father will change your life. You already know that, right?

 - You have no interest in things you used to enjoy.

-- You feel disconnected from your baby and wonder why you’re not filled with joy like you thought you’d be.
+- You feel disconnected from your baby and wonder why you’re not filled with joy like you thought.

 - Everything feels overwhelming and hopeless.